Javierma/lightwand-texas-edition/README.md

-# Lightwand Texas Edition
+# Lightwand Texas Edition v 2.0

-Copyright (C) May 2018, Javier Martínez Arrieta
+Copyright (C) May 2018, Javier MartÃ­nez Arrieta

 The LightWand Texas Edition controller is released under an Attributtion-ShareAlike 4.0 International (CC BY-SA 4.0).
 Therefore, anyone is free to: